 |An example of an agile learning space at the Arthur Holt Library|

-At Trinity Grammar School, we are committed to providing dynamic teaching and learning spaces that allow students to learn and perform at their best.
+In pursuit of academic excellence, we are committed to providing dynamic teaching and learning spaces that allow students to learn and perform at their best.

 Trinity Grammar School’s Arthur Holt Library is just one of those spaces.
 Refurbished at the beginning of 2015, the School received national and international award attention, being named as the winner of The Educator Innovative Schools List 2015, receiving an honourable mention in the Savvy Spaces, Digital Innovation in Learning Awards and a nomination for the Great School Libraries Campaign.